gaikwadshri/gaikwad-shriprasad-290423/README.md

 ![Screenshot (17)](https://user-images.githubusercontent.com/132081954/235355832-9f9299ff-c742-4ece-9631-18539f7f9dc9.png)

-2.2 Exception provided that the Customer should be only created if the mobile number is not already present in DB with response 500 status.
+2.2 Exception provided with response 500 status that the Customer should be only created if the mobile number is not already present in DB
 ![Screenshot (5)](https://user-images.githubusercontent.com/132081954/235355798-c8f0625e-89dd-4e1a-9fdc-9d088bfd13e7.png)
  2.3 If the mobile number is larger than 10 then also excpetion provided
   ![Screenshot (6)](https://user-images.githubusercontent.com/132081954/235355811-0cbfa541-b6d0-4104-addf-45f1ed25e23a.png)